Zimmer Biomet: Recognition

 In 2016, the company was recognized on the Fortune 500 list for the first time, ranking in position #431.
-Since then, it has been on the list for three straight years.
-As of 2018, the company is ranked 361st on the list.
+As of 2026, the company is ranked 463rd on the list.

 Criticism

 During the 2022 Russian invasion of Ukraine, Zimmer Biomet continued to sell to the Russian market.
 Research from Yale University updated on April 28, 2022, identifying how companies were reacting to Russia's invasion identified Zimmer Biomet as continuing business-as-usual in Russia: companies defying demands for exit/reduction of activities.

 Public-private engagement

 Activism

 Zimmer Biomet is a corporate partner of Human Rights Campaign, a large LGBT advocacy organization.